 Drop In Writing Support Schedule

-Note: Due to drop-in sessions being limited to 15-20 minute sessions, tutors may not be able to fully review longer papers.
+Note: Tutors may not be able to fully review longer papers in the one-hour session.
 For a full review of your writing assignment, we encourage you to submit your drafts to the writing centre by emailing firstname.lastname@example.org.

 Academic writing workshops

 |For information on the Winter 2021 APA Style Workshops||https://libguides.jibc.ca/apa|